Photometry (astronomy): Surface photometry

 For spatially extended objects such as galaxies, it is often of interest to measure the spatial distribution of brightness within the galaxy rather than simply measuring the galaxy's total brightness.
 An object's surface brightness is its brightness per unit solid angle as seen in projection on the sky, and measurement of surface brightness is known as surface photometry.
 A common application would be measurement of a galaxy's surface brightness profile, meaning its surface brightness as a function of distance from the galaxy's center.
 For small solid angles, a useful unit of solid angle is the square arcsecond, and surface brightness is often expressed in magnitudes per square arcsecond.
 The diameter of galaxies are often defined by the size of the 25th magnitude isophote in the blue B-band.

 Forced photometry

 In forced photometry, measurements are conducted at a specified location rather than for a specified object.
 It is "forced" in the sense that a measurement can be taken even if there is no object visible (in the spectral band of interest) in the location being observed.
 Forced photometry allows extracting a magnitude, or an upper limit for the magnitude, at a chosen sky location.

 Software

 A number of free computer programs are available for synthetic aperture photometry and PSF-fitting photometry.

 SExtractor and Aperture Photometry Tool are popular examples for aperture photometry.
 The former is geared towards reduction of large scale galaxy-survey data, and the latter has a graphical user interface (GUI) suitable for studying individual images.

 DAOPHOT is recognized as the best software for PSF-fitting photometry.

+In addition, Photutils, a package of the Astropy project, offers tools for both aperture and PSF-fitting photometry.